JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

 Now go ahead and pick a movie to edit its title.
-You'll notice the 'cancel' button works just as expected, but when you hit 'save', the title in the movie drawer is not updated.
+You’ll notice the ‘cancel’ button works just as expected, but when you click ‘save’, the title in the movie drawer is not updated.

 Is it because our fetch is not firing?
-Now pull up the edit form in the same movie drawer again by clicking on the 'edit' button.
-You'll see that the movie title you typed previously was successfully updated in the form.
+Now pull up the edit form in the same movie drawer again by clicking on the ‘edit’ button.
+You’ll see that the movie title you typed previously was successfully saved in the form.

 Why is this happening?

+The data inconsistency is cause by the ‘update movie fetch instance’ and the ‘movie fetch instance’ (which is used by the movie drawer) not originated from the same fetch factory.
+Therefore, updating the state of one doesn’t automatically update the state of the other.

 Remember in [section 3](#3-merge-fetch-states) when we load our data in different pages, we encountered an issue where the new page would replace the items on existing pages as opposed to adding on to the existing pages?
-We solved it by using the ReSift `share` api.
+We solved it by using the ReSift `share` API.
 We need the same thing here.

 ![sharing gif](https://media.giphy.com/media/1AePFqtvzhZZJr2dB8/giphy.gif)

-This data inconsistency is cause by the 'update movie fetch instance' and the 'movie fetch instance' (which is used by the movie drawer) not originated from the same fetch factory.
-Therefore, updating the state of one doesn't automatically update the state of the other.

 ### 4. Share States between Two Fetch Factories

 You may recall we used `namespace` in [section 3](#3-merge-fetch-states).
-Having the same namespace indicates to ReSift that if the state in one of the fetch instance change, all the states in the fetch instances under the same namespace needs to get changed as well.
+Having the same namespace indicates to ReSift that if the state in one of the fetch instance change, all the states in the fetch instances under the same namespace need to get changed as well.

-Let's add `share` and the same name for their `namespace`s in `makeGetMovie` and `makeUpdateMovie`.
+Let’s add `share` to `makeGetMovie` and `makeUpdateMovie` and give them the same `namespace`s.

 ```js
 // /fetches/makeGetMovie.js